Many of my Buyer Clients ask me about Timing.

 Practices vary from state-to-state.
 Here are some rough guidelines for purchases in the Carolinas, where the home buying process is relatively easy and buyer-friendly.

 If you are planning to buy an existing home*, start backwards from the day you want to move in:

 After your offer is accepted - I coordinate and monitor everything with a careful eye to your "due diligence period" including inspections, appraisal, repairs, the closing attorney, title work, financing, and any possible surprises.

 You can start packing!

 There were Federally-mandated changes that started with mortgages initiated after 10/2015.
-If you will be getting a mortgage, you now want to allow a full six weeks for the process between offer and closing for mostLenders.
-(Our preferred Lender can usually do it in 3-4 weeks.)
+If you will be getting a mortgage, you now want to allow a full six weeks for the process between offer and closing for most Lenders.
+(My preferred Lender can usually do it in 2-4 weeks.)
 In addition, you will need to be flexible and more prepared for possible last minutes delays.
 You will not want to have a moving truck scheduled to show up the day of closing.
 You will want to have contingency plans.
-Lender rules plus all the Federally designed closing forms and the software lenders and attorney's use to create the forms changed 10/2015.
+Lender rules, plus all the Federally designed closing forms, and the software lenders and attorneys use to create the forms, changed 10/2015.
 It is critical that you choose a hands-on, customer-service oriented Lender and avoid any Big Banks or internet lenders.
 You also do not want to be closing with an inexperienced attorney or one that is less tech savvy.
-Now, more than ever, it is critical that you work with an experienced Exclusive Buyers' Agent (like us) to avoid costly mistakes or delays.
-Use our vast experience to make the process as painless as possible.
+Now, more than ever, it is critical that you work with an experienced Buyer's Agent (like me) to avoid costly mistakes, or delays.
+Use my vast experience to make the process as painless as possible.